Bigg Boss (Hindi TV series) season 15: Telecast

 viewers also had access to Before TV on Voot Select where the episode was telecast 30 minutes before it was telecasted on Colors TV.
 Also for the first time, Live Voting was conducted for the Eviction Process.
 On weekdays, the show was at 10.30 PM IST & weekend show was at 9.30 PM IST which was changed to 8 PM IST from Week 16.

 Concept

 All housemates will be given a survival kit with a few essentials throughout the season and will get fewer facilities this time.
 The housemates will enter a small jungle house which has a small kitchen, no beds and sofa and bathroom for the first 3 weeks.
 The housemates who will survive the jungle will enter the main luxurious house.
 There is a wishful tree in the garden area named Vishwasuntree who is the queen of the magical jungle in the house and will give advantages and privileges to the contestants who perform well in the jungle.
 On Day 36, Salman announced that there will be a new zone named VIP Zone.
 The members who are in VIP Zone are eligible to be in the finale.

+Casting

+On the grand finale of Bigg Boss OTT, finalist Pratik Sehajpal was officially revealed as the first confirmed contestant, which followed by Nishant Bhat and Shamita Shetty was announced as the other two contestants at the press conference held by Arti Singh and Devoleena Bhattacharjee.